YoannAnselmetti/ADseq-Anopheles-APBC2018/README.md

         └── stats/blastn/
 ```

-The **results/** directory contains results produced after DeCoSTAR execution.
+The [results](results) directory contains results produced after DeCoSTAR execution.

-The **results/decostar** directory contains the results of DeCoSTAR with the algorithm ADseq on the 18 Anopheles dataset for the 4 conditions described in the paper:
+The [results/decostar](results/decostar) directory contains the results of DeCoSTAR with the algorithm ADseq on the 18 Anopheles dataset for the 4 conditions described in the paper:

 * **Xtopo+scaff**: X species tree topology with scaffolding adjacencies and profileNJ trees
 * **WGtopo+scaff**: WG species tree topology with scaffolding adjacencies and profileNJ trees
 * **Xtopo-scaff**: X species tree topology without scaffolding adjacencies and profileNJ trees
-* **Xtopo_RAW**: X species tree topology with scaffolding adjacencies and original gene trees
+* **Xtopo\_RAW**: X species tree topology with scaffolding adjacencies and original gene trees

-The **results/validation_ADseq** directory contains the results of DeCoSTAR with the algorithms ADseq and ARt-DeCo for the 6 experiments with a fragmented genome for the validation of the scaffolding ability of ADseq algorithm, where there is one directory by species with genome fragmentation simulation (each containing 2 directories ("50pourc" and "ALL") for the two reads sampling:
+The [results/validation\_ADseq](results/validation_ADseq) directory contains the results of DeCoSTAR with the algorithms ADseq and ARt-DeCo for the 6 experiments with a fragmented genome for the validation of the scaffolding ability of ADseq algorithm, where there is one directory by species with genome fragmentation simulation (each containing 2 directories ("50pourc" and "ALL") for the two reads sampling:

 * Aalb: A. albimanus
 * Aara: A. arabiensis
 * Adir: A. dirus

-The **spi_20/stats/blastn/** directory contains files on precision and recall statistics for the 6 fragmented genomes experiments for the 3 methods compared (ADseq, ARt-DeCo and BESST) and files to produce Venn diagrams to compare scaffolding results between the 3 methods.
+The [spi\_20/stats/blastn](results/validation_ADseq/spi_20/stats/blastn/) directory contains files on precision and recall statistics for the 6 fragmented genomes experiments for the 3 methods compared (ADseq, ARt-DeCo and BESST) and files to produce Venn diagrams to compare scaffolding results between the 3 methods.

 It is important to note that results in this repository are very slightly different from the results in the paper due to the fact that to produce this repository, results have been reproduced but the sampling of solutions by DeClone is not the same between two runs then results can slightly diverged.
 This is the case in this repository but conclusions.
 More over, for the results in Figure the DeClone support threshold used for some